tu-darmstadt-ros-pkg/dynamixel_ros_control/README.md

 </ros2_control>
 ```

-The computed timeout is clamped to the register's valid range, so very large or small values are capped automatically.
-Non-positive values are rejected and fall back to the default.

 > **Note:** Not all Dynamixel models support the bus watchdog.
 The older PRO series (non-A variants such as H42-20-S300-R, H54-200-S500-R) and the original RH-P12-RN do not have this register.
 The hardware interface automatically skips these models.
 Supported models include all X-series (XM, XL, XC, XH, XD, XW), MX 2.0 series, P-series (PH, PM), PRO+ A-variants (e.g. H42-20-S300-R(A)), and RH-P12-RN(A).

 ### Mimic Joints